 We were in Savannah for less than 24 hours when this lifestyle was new to us, back in 2014.
-We stayed overnight at the Visitors Information Center, on the edge of the historic district.
+We stayed overnight at the Visitors Information Center, on the edge of the historic district (note: overnight parking is no longer allowed).
 On Sunday morning, we hopped on our bikes to explore the poetry of the famous squares, as sunlight pierced through the Spanish moss trailing down from the trees.
 It was Romantic, in the truest sense of the word.

 Ever since, I’ve wanted to return for an extended stay.
 Though our 2017 return visit was dramatic, ranging from heartbreak to euphoria, one thing can be said: Savannah did not disappoint me.

 We stayed in Savannah, GA from Sept.
 4-7, 2017 AND from Sept.
 16-30, 2017.
 Yeah, about that…

 Savannah, Take One

 We hit the ground running.
 I wanted to go into the historic district every day because that’s where the magic happens.
 On our first full day, Tuesday, we gave ourselves a refresher by retracing the route of our 2014 trolley tour.
 (If you’re interested, all the trolley tours leave from the parking lot of the visitors center.
 Super handy if you’re staying in the parking lot overnight with your RV.)

 We walked around the City Market area, where I met Pie Society for the first time.
 Eye-popping assortment of sweet and savory pastry goodness.
 Later for dinner, we had Wiley’s Championship BBQ, which was located on the way back to Tybee Island.

 This is where Caspian had his first dessert ever, banana pudding.
 He was not happy when it was gone.
 I may have eaten most of it.